Val-Assistant/Valzinha-Bot/README.md

-# Val-Bot-For-Discord
+# Val Bot for Discord
-Val For discord
+Val for Discord

 # Call Val
 Your username is Val Uchiha#3318